masontadam/container-git-web-server/README.md

 1. The environment is very simple to setup, though incomplete.
 Simple pull this repository, and run `./setup.sh`.

 	- This will build and instantiate a docker container that holds both the git and web server.
+	- The script will ask your permission to connect over ssh if you have the `StrictHostKeyChecking` flag in your ssh_config set to `ask`.
+Change it to `no` to fix this.

 2. Then the git repository will be available over port 22 at the docker container's docker network IP address.
 This server interact in the way a normal git repository would:

 The only repository intially present on the server is admin/admin (password in the description).

 The docker container's IP address can be found with the following command:

 - `sudo docker inspect --format '{{ .NetworkSettings.IPAddress }}' server` where 'server' is merely the name of the docker container.

 ```
 git clone ssh://admin@172.17.0.2/admin/admin